TriangulosTecnologia/TriangulosTecnologia/engineering/roles.md

 They have more experience and higher knowledge and assume more complex tasks.
 They also know most of our company's technologies and have more responsibilities.

-Software developers have two directions for career progression: Senior Software Developers for a technical (keep coding career) or Tech Lead, for management and leadership paths.
+Software developers have two directions for career progression: Senior Software Developers for a technical (keep coding career) or Tech Lead for management and leadership paths.

+### Prerequisites

+- Basic knowledge of AWS.
+- React.js
+- GraphQL
+- TypeScript

 ## Senior Software Developer